bakirtzisg/GeneralizeX/README.md

 ## Run
 ### Compositional RL Training
-There is the option to either train the baseline policy or the compositional policy.
-To train the baseline policy, run with the flag `--baseline`.
+There is the option to either train the baseline or compositional reinforcement learning policy.
 ```
 python scripts/train.py
 ```